About Dr Harald

 Pre-Surgery Program

-With this information, we create the ‘preparation phase’ nutrition plan that focuses on reducing fat accumulation around the liver (medically known as hepatic steatosis).
-The preparation phase typically lasts for 2 weeks however is altered to suit targets.
+Your dietician will create the ‘preparation phase’ nutrition plan which focuses on reducing fat accumulation around the liver (medically known as hepatic steatosis).
+The very low calorie diet (VLCD) typically lasts for 2 weeks, however is altered to suit targets.
+This assists with reducing the size of the liver, which allows for a safer surgery.